Visit flood preparation to learn more about how The City is preparing for potential flooding in 2014, as well as what you can do to prepare yourself.

 As this flood season approaches, The City's river monitoring team reviews forecasted weather patterns, river flows and mountain snowpack to determine the potential for flooding.
 Coordination occurs between the river monitoring team, the Provincial flood forecasting team, city emergency response groups, and City business units involved in operating City facilities, such as the Glenmore Reservoir.

-Learn more about our monitoring efforts on the flood recovery page.
+Learn more about our monitoring efforts on the flood preparation page.

 Will events like the 2013 flood occur more often?